Last date modified: 2026-Jun-29

 • In Progress—the job is running, and detailed progress can be reviewed on the page.

-• Processing with Errors—one or many tasks in the job errored but other tasks in a stage are still in progress.
-When all tasks complete, job status will change to Errored status and you can Retry it.
+• Processing with Errors—one or many tasks in the job encountered errors, but other tasks in a stage are still in progress.
+When all tasks complete, job status changes to Errored status and you can Retry it.

-• Errored—the job encountered an error, you can Retry Job to restart it or click Cancel Job to stop it.
+• Errored—the job encountered an error.
+Click Retry Job to restart it or click Cancel Job to stop it.

-• Cancellation—when you cancel the job, initially job status will change to Cancellation Requested.
-When it reaches the save spot to cancel, the status will change to Cancellation Complete.
+• Cancellation—when you cancel the job, initially the status changes to Cancellation Requested.
+When cancellation reaches a safe spot to cancel, the status changes to Cancellation Complete.

 Summary page

-Completed ARM jobs can be reviewed on the Summary page.
+You can review completed ARM jobs on the Summary page.

 • Processing—the sum of Processing files.